hossein-lap/hossein-lap/README.md

 Love the concept of Libre software and hardware.
 Suckless guy who likes to read and write - and execute ;)

-I've become to like the philosophy of DevOps.
 The path I had chosen was towards DevOps without realizing it.
-After becoming aware of this matter, I've decided to enter this field in the right way.
+After becoming aware of the matter, I've decided to enter the field.

 ## Languages

 + Lua
-+ Bas
++ Bash
 + C
 + Python